bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 10. who is the teacher?
 (13) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image010.png"
-  alt="The educator is Colleen van Lent, PhD - University of Michigan." style="border: 2px solid #000000; width:40%" />
+  title="The educator is Colleen van Lent, PhD - University of Michigan" alt="The educator is Colleen van Lent, PhD - University of Michigan." style="border: 2px solid #000000; width:40%" />
 </p>